zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation02.md

 The glue records use the same IP addresses.

 * Zone: del-non-distinct.delegation02.xa
-  * name servers are ns1a and ns1b
+  * The name servers are ns1a and ns1b
     * ns1a and ns1b in the delegation (glue) have the same IPv4 and IPv6
       addresses, respectively.
     * ns1a and ns1b have distinct addresses in the zone (IPv4 and IPv6,